bbellmyers/bbellmyers.github.io/_posts/2020-09-27-fouc-stencil.md

     Sorry, your browser doesn't support embedded videos.
 </video>

 This example app has one component, so it's very fast.
-Our library has close to 100 components.
+Our actual library has close to 100 components.

 ### Hydrated Components